pactum-org/pactum/README.md

 ### Easy to use

-The only requirement to start writing an API specification with `pactum` is `pactum` package itself and some knowledge of python.
+The only requirements to start writing an API specification with `pactum` is `pactum` package itself and some knowledge of python.

 ```python